fossillogic/fossil-test/README.md

 ## ***Contributing and Support***

-If you would like to contribute, have questions, or need help, feel free to open an issue on the [Fossil Test GitHub repository](https://github.com/fossillogic/fossil-test) or consult the [Fossil Logic Docs](https://fossillogic.com/docs).
+If you would like to contribute, have questions, or need help, feel free

 ---

 ## ***Conclusion***

-Fossil Test is a powerful and flexible framework for C and C++ developers, designed to support a wide range of testing methodologies such as BDD, DDD, and TDD.
-With features like mocking, detailed reporting, and performance tracking, Fossil Test empowers developers to create high-quality software and maintainable test suites.
-Combined with Fossil Mark and Fossil Mock, it provides a complete suite for testing, optimization, and dependency management.
-Whether you're building small projects or large-scale applications, Fossil Test is an essential tool to ensure the reliability and performance of your code.
+Pizza Test is a powerful and flexible framework for C and C++ developers, designed to support a wide range of testing methodologies such as BDD, DDD, and TDD.
+With features like mocking, detailed reporting, and performance tracking, Pizza Test empowers developers to create high-quality software and maintainable test suites.
+Combined with Pizza Mark and Pizza Mock, it provides a complete suite for testing, optimization, and dependency management.
+Whether you're building small projects or large-scale applications, Pizza Test is an essential tool to ensure the reliability and performance of your code.